Start of activities

 An innovative structure

-The Port Sudan Paediatric Centre, which was built with the contribution of the MaXXI 2per100 prize awarded by MaXXI, National Museum of the Arts of the 21st Century in Rome, received a prestigious award, the Gold Medal Giancarlo Ius 2013, dedicated to the most innovative and sustainable architecture in terms of energy saving and renewable energy use.
+The Centre also received a prestigious award in 2013, the Gold Medal Giancarlo Ius, dedicated to the most innovative and sustainable architecture in terms of energy saving and renewable energy use.